 The 13 names that PayPal recommended be permanently reserved were: invalid, wpad, home, belkin, corp, lan, domain, localdomain, localhost, local, intranet, internal, and private.

-Internet-Draft on gTLD Delegation Procedures
+Internet-Draft on TLD Delegation Procedures

 Applicability: Duplicate name collisions

-On May 2, 2013, an Internet-Draft proposing procedures for gTLD delegation was released.
+On May 2, 2013, an Internet-Draft proposing procedures for TLD delegation was released.
 [34] It was authored by representatives of NLnet Labs, Dyn, and Google.
 It was updated twice in the following three months, with the last draft published on August 1.
 [35] The Internet-Draft specifically addressed situations where queries for a never-delegated TLD had already been seen on the Internet, and the TLD was subsequently going to be delegated.

-The Internet-Draft emphasized the potential consequences if commonly used internal TLDs were delegated as gTLDs, citing SAC 045 and RFC 6762.
-These consequences include security issues.
+The Internet-Draft emphasized the potential consequences if commonly used internal TLDs were delegated as public TLDs, citing SAC 045 and RFC 6762.
+These consequences included security issues.
 Section 2 stated, “Responsible administration of the public namespace therefore requires great care in permitting public delegation of any name where there is good reason to suppose it is in widespread use as a private namespace….”
-Section 2.1 gave a hypothetical example of a name collision caused by an organization using an internal subdomain, .corp, that subsequently is delegated as a gTLD, so it is no longer clear how queries for .corp names should be resolved.
+Section 2.1 gave a hypothetical example of a name collision caused by an organization using an internal subdomain, corp, that subsequently was delegated as a TLD, so it was no longer clear how queries for corp names should be resolved.

 Section 3 recommended that zone operators monitor the frequency of queries for nonexistent domains.
-Such domains that receive the most queries should not be delegated as public gTLDs.
+Such domains that receive the most queries should not be delegated as public TLDs.
 Section 3.2 sketched out parts of a methodology zone operators could use to determine which names are most likely to be problematic.
 However, the authors did not update the Internet-Draft further, and it expired.

 gTLD Risk Profiles: 2013 – 2014